env3d-lessons/security-oauth-basic/README.md

 	    - The google login url is https://accounts.google.com/o/oauth2/v2/auth
 	    - In the scope field, Instead of the `public_profile`, Google's scope is simply `profile`
 	- In step 2
-	    - The token exchange url is https://oauth2.googleapis.com/token
-	    - The token exhcange uses POST, not GET
-	    - The `content-type` of the token exchange request must be `application/x-www-form-urlencoded`
+	    - Retrieve the token from the URL fragment
-	- In step 4
+	- In step 3
+       - Google's userinfo endpoint is at https://openidconnect.googleapis.com/v1/userinfo
 	    - The json returned has a slightly different structure

   1. The end result should look something like this: